walquis/codelab-example/site/codelabs/git-basics.md

 Duration: 30

 ### Instruction
-Branching and merging.
-A look at a sample project repo.
+Walk the class through an example of a workflow involving creating a local branch, making changes, `git pull` on main, merging the local branch, and `git push`.

 ### LAB 2.1 - project collaboration
-Feel free to use the sample project repo's commits for inspiration as to what your team should do.
+Practice delivering some changes to your website as a team.

+For inspiration as to tasks to assign each team member, use the content and commit history of the [Sample Project Repo](https://github.com/walquis/git-basics-sample-project-repo/commits/main){:target="_blank"}.

 <!-- ------------------------ -->
 ## Sprint 2.2 - `git rebase`
 Duration: 30

 ### Instruction - Managing commits with 'git rebase'
-Demonstrate squashing the sample repo's last 3 commits.
-Discuss the caveats of altering already-pushed commits.

-### LAB 2.2 - `git rebase`
+### LAB 2.2.1 - `git rebase`
 **Objective**: Use `git rebase` from the command line.

 **Evidence**: Screenshot of `adog` output, showing successful rebase.